Skip to main content

 JMU Events

-The Office of Disability Services has organized an impressive lineup of events for Disability Advocacy Week this year, including a keynote speech by Dr. Temple Grandin (and a movie about her in Grafton-Stovall!), a job search workshop for students, a faculty training on creating accessible materials with MS Office, a Paint and Pour event, and much more!
+The Office of Disability Services has organized an impressive lineup of events for Disability Advocacy Week this year, including a Special Olympics speaker, a faculty workshop on creating accessible materials with MS Office, wheelchair basketball, and much more!

 Contact

-If you have ideas for making JMU Libraries more accessible, please contact us at libraries@jmu.edu.
+If you have ideas for making JMU Libraries more accessible, please send us a message.